Break, Enter & Steal

 As a leading criminal defence law firm based in Sydney, our expert team of criminal lawyers possess a wealth of knowledge in relation to break and enter offences.

-If you, or somebody you know is facing charges of break and enter, contact Benjamin Leonardo – The Defenders now for a FREE first consultation.
+If you, or somebody you know is facing charges of break and enter, contact Benjamin Leonardo – The Defenders now for a consultation.

 Break and enter is perceived as a very serious crime in NSW and attracts significant penalties.
 As seen in section 112 of the Crimes Act 1900, there are very levels of break and enter, all of which have their own associated maximum penalty.